xuyungang/CSFeatures/README.md

-# CSFeatures: Identification of Cell-Type-Specific Differential Features in Single-Cell and Spatial Omics Data
+# CSFeatures: Identification of Cell Type-Specific Differential Features in Single-Cell and Spatial Omics Data

 ## Introduction
-CSFeatures is a tool designed to identify differential genes or differential accessibility regions in single-cell and spatial data.
+CSFeatures is a tool designed to identify differentially expressed genes or differential accessibility regions in single-cell and spatial omics data.

 ## Installation
 It is recommended to create a new virtual environment using conda to run this project.